At present, there are over 200 species of root mealybugs across the United States.

 However, their ability to lay eggs and multiply at an exponentially fast rate means that they can go from being a mild problem to becoming a heavy infestation in no time.

-If the infestation gets too large, the plants are likely to die from rot.
+If the colony of infested plants gets too large, the plants are likely to die from rot.

 There are a few ways to identify a mealy bug infestation.